KumarRobotics/kr_mp_design/README.md

 This repo gives a guideline on what motion planners to use for different environments.
 This repo provided three tools:
 1. A set of two-stage motion planners.
 2. A set of map generators (obstacle, maze, real datasets).
-3. An evaluation metric for environment called Environment Complexity Signature (ECS) you can use to evaluate your environment and choose the right motion planner.
+3. An evaluation metric for any environment called Environment Complexity Signature (ECS).
+You can use it to evaluate your environment and choose the right motion planner.

 This repo is tested with Ubuntu 20.04 and ROS Noetic.
 Everything in this repo flies on hardware!
 ### Planners